loopandlearn/LoopFollow/readme.md

 4. Drag the Loop Follow.app icon to your Applications folder in finder (see Note below)
 5. From Mac system settings/notifications, scroll down to Loop Follow and enable notifications with the options you want.
 For instance, Badge app icon will allow the BG reading to display on the icon.

-Note:
+> **Note**

-If you have a Loop Follow app in your Applications folder from a prior TestFlight installation, then when you drag the Loop (from Finder location) to Applications, you will be asked if you want to Replace or Keep Both.
+> If you have a Loop Follow app in your Applications folder from a prior TestFlight installation, then when you drag the Loop (from Finder location) to Applications, you will be asked if you want to Replace or Keep Both.
 Choose Replace.

-** Big Sur **
-Some things do not work correctly yet in Big Sur
-- Background Refresh.
-Mac apps stay open when minimized, so this is unneeded.
-Please disable the toggle switch.
-- Disable Keep Screen Active.
-I haven't tested, but doubt this will do anything.
-- Watch/Carplay calendar selection does not work
-- Alarms will not override the Mac volume or mute.
+> ...

 Build Instruction Video: https://youtu.be/s07QPZ7xycY